 - The backup file does not have any dependent files.

-Background retention job applies to backup files created by all the types of jobs that use GFS.
+Background retention job applies to backup files created by all types of jobs that use GFS.
 For more information about GFS retention policy, see Long-Term Retention Policy (GFS).

 Background Log Retention